ed0sh/PoliTo-OS161-Project/README.md

 - **TLB** is unique inside our system and it is reserved for the current execuiting process, that is means the TLB must be invalidated at every context-swtiching

 ### Group management
 We divided our work in 3 main areas: **TLB management**, **On-demand page loading** and **Page replacement**; each one of these was assigned to one of us who worked on his own.
-Every one or two days we did a online meeting where we updated the other members on our progresses and we worked together in parts of the code that had a conncection between two or more different work areas.
+Every one or two days we did a online meeting where we updated the other members on our progresses and we worked together in parts of the code that had a connection between two or more different work areas.
 When the code parts was about to finish we started to create stats and test our code, with provided programs (*and new ones created on purpose?*)

 - For code sharing we used a GitHub repository, connected to the provided os161 Docker container
 - <a href="https://github.com/ed0sh/PoliTo-OS161-Project" target="_blank">Link to repository</a>

-## Pages and Virtual Memory
-*Introduzione teorica al paging e a come funziona il tutto*

-## Files and Implementation
+### Files and Implementation
-`Note: all of new files are defined in kern/vm, while the headers file in kern/include.
-The changes to already existing are inclosed in #if OPT_PAGING`
+Note: all of new files are defined in kern/vm, while the headers file in kern/include.
+The changes to already existing are inclosed in `#if OPT_PAGING`.

-### List of new files
+#### List of new files
 - coremap.c
 - my_vm.c
 - pt.c